course-correction/blog/_posts/2025-08-08-tactile_plan_en.markdown

 The angular stages were aligned once vertically and once horizontally on the north-oriented map.
 This resulted in the dashed line, in these three shapes.

-The stages are positioned at the edges of the festival boundary, so that you move from the solid line of the boundary to the dashed line of the stage symbol.
+The stages are positioned on the edges of the festival boundary, so that you move from the solid line of the boundary to the dashed line of the stage symbol.
 Unlike the other POI symbols, the stage symbols actually correspond to the shape and size of the real stage (to scale :D).

 Somehow, I like that line elements always represent actual geometries.